erickhan/pxdocs/content/reference/CLI/cloud-snaps.md

 ## Overview of cloud backups

 This document outlines how to back-up _PX_ volumes to different cloud providers' object storage, including any S3-compatible object storage.
-If a user wishes to restore a specific backup, he can restore the volume from that point in time.
+To restore a specific backup, the user can restore the volume from that point in time.

 _Portworx_ helps administrators running persistent container workloads, on-prem or in the cloud, to safely backup their mission-critical database volumes to any supported cloud storage.
 Next, they can restore them on-demand.
 This way, _PX_ enables a **seamless DR integration** for all the important business application data.